 Take stock of the moment

 Every news or information deserves to be examined carefully.
 Of course, some more than others, depending on the nature of the news.
-In my own experience, someone once offered me a great deal (actually, it has happened way too many times).
-They pitch their idea, it sounds fantastic.
-And as soon as I get home, sleep over it, I wake up and think, “Wait, is this really what I want?”.
-“Can I really have this on my plate right now?”.
+In my own experience, someone once offered me a great deal.
+They pitched their idea, it sounded fantastic.
+And as soon as I got home, slept over it, I woke up and thought, “Wait, is this really what I want?”.
+“Can I really have this on my plate right now?”, “Was it the right for me to accept this offer?”

-Therefore, it is important and also beneficial to first take stock of the moment and reflect on what you’ve been offered before you act.
+Therefore, it is important to first take stock of the moment and reflect on what you’ve been offered before you act.
+Whether it’s a business deal or a great opportunity at work, it’s okay to say “Can I have a few days to think about this?”.

 Relax, take it easy – Maybe it’s not as bad as you think

-The thing about unexpected or shocking news is, it will shock you.
-That’s what it’s meant to do.
+The thing about unexpected news is, it will shock you.
+Of course, that’s what it’s meant to do.
 It comes as a surprise, without warning or announcement.
 If it’s good news you are guaranteed that nothing can steal your joy that day.
 However, bad news, on the other hand, has the opposite effect.

 If you lose hope you can’t progress

 However, it’s important to try and see the positive in something that looks and feels quite negative.
 Why?
 Negativity kills hope and if you lose hope you can’t progress.
-If you need a few days off to get your head around things, that’s perfectly acceptable.
+If you need a few days off to get your head around whatever news you have received, that’s perfectly acceptable.
 You might then actually come to terms that things were not as bad as you thought.

 Reflect and stay positive